lockedbyte/cryptovenom/README.md

 * Please: If you want anything to be added to the tool contact me and I'll add it to the next version!

+# Updates

+  - Creating a new improved version of Cryptovenom in C++

 # About

 Created By Alejandro Guerrero Rodriguez (LockedByte)